 Tree-covered mountains occupy most of the state’s land.
 And, its rugged, mountainous terrain is considered to be one reason for its smallish population.
 However, Vermont is famous for being the leading maple-producing state in the country.
 It is known for its rural charm and scenic beauty.

 Vermont Expected Nursing Outlook

 Recent statistics show that Vermont, as with most other states, is facing a nursing shortage.
-The demand for new nurses is expected to keep growing well into the future.
+The demand for new nurses will keep growing well into the future.
 Many healthcare facilities in Vermont such as hospitals continue to have difficulties finding and retaining registered nurses.
-This is in part due to an aging nursing staff and a shortage of younger nurses to fill these positions.
+This is in part due to aging nursing staff and a shortage of younger nurses to fill these positions.

 Financial Aid in Vermont

 Vermont students should first enroll in a certified nursing program due to the available financial aid and support.
 Furthermore, the Vermont State Nursing Initiative Program is a state-funded loan for applicants that agree to remain in the state to work.